Logan-Stark/Logan-Stark.github.io/_posts/2020-07-28-Can-we-predict-Movie-success-?.md

 Insert graph

   When we look at the PDP plot of duration we see the opposite situation.
 The longer the duration of a movie, the higher the chance that the model will classify the movie as unsuccessful.
 This could signal that people prefer movies to run right around the 90 minutes mark.

+  Another way we can see how our features impact our model is with a Shaply plot.
+With a Shaply plot, we can measure the pressure each feature exhibits on a single row.
+Below you can see the red bar consists of features pushing our model to classify the movie as successful.
+Meanwhile, the blue bar shows features pushing our model to classify the movie as unsuccessful.

+  insert shaply

+## Conclusion

+  Looking back at our results, we found that our XGBClassifier model was our most accurate model.
+We were able to build a model capable of predicting movie success with a 74.2 test accuracy.
+Diving deeper, we also saw what areas contribute the most to a movie being successful.
+We can see how having many people willing to review a movie online can boost success.
+While runtime can negatively affect your movie if you let it go on too long.